-The Non-Grid Electrification Programme has progressed well in the last financial year and has overachieved its target by achieving 25 076 connections.
+The Non-Grid Electrification Programme has been overachieving its target.
 Since the inception of Non-Grid Electrification Programme, INEP achieved more than 123 379 installations of non-grid systems mainly in the Eastern Cape, KwaZulu-Natal, Northern Cape and Limpopo.